ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch19.md

 tool to measure or assess whether a model improves during training, as a proxy for fluency.
 However, it may not reliably give a correct assessment of the quality of the generated translations and is not well suited for detecting issues.
-In other words, itâ€™s best used as a model selection tool, not a model evaluation tool.
+In other words, it's best used as a model selection tool, not a model evaluation tool.

 Atthetimeofwriting,themostpopularalternativestoBLEUare METEOR and COMET